-If you’re a parent of a student, we know that you want to help your child move forward and be successful.
+If you’re a parent of a student, we know that you want to help them move forward and be successful.
 Our career professionals can help guide them on the right path.

 Here’s some questions we commonly answer for parents looking to be involved:

-What can my child do in the Career Center?
+What can a student do in the Career Center?

 - Take a career “test” (they’re really called assessments).